American Nazi Party

-The American Nazi Party (ANP) is an American neo-Nazi political party founded by George Lincoln Rockwell in 1959.
+The American Nazi Party (ANP) is an American neo-Nazi organization founded by George Lincoln Rockwell in 1959.
 In Rockwell's time, it was headquartered in Arlington, Virginia.
 It was renamed the National Socialist White People's Party (NSWPP) in 1967.
-Rockwell was murdered by former ANP member John Patler later that year.
-Following Rockwell's murder, the organization appointed Rockwell's second in command, Deputy Commander Matt Koehl, as the new leader.
+Rockwell was assassinated by former ANP member John Patler later that year.
+Following Rockwell's assassination, the organization appointed his second in command, Deputy Commander Matt Koehl, as the new leader.

-The NSWPP, now under Koehl's command, was subject to ideological disagreements between members in the 1970s and 1980s, leading to several members being kicked out and forming their own groups.
+The NSWPP, while under Koehl's command, was subject to ideological disagreements between members in the 1970s and 1980s, leading to several members being kicked out and forming their own groups.
 Koehl renamed the NSWPP the New Order in 1983, which came with a shift in the organization towards esoteric neo-Nazism.
 After Koehl's death in 2014, a long-time member and officer of the New Order, Martin Kerr, assumed leadership.

 History

 Background and founding

 The American Nazi Party was founded in October 1959 by George Lincoln Rockwell, a commercial artist, publisher, and commander in the United States Navy.
-Rockwell had become radicalized into National Socialism after an initial contact with antisemitic anti-communist figures, and became a neo-Nazi after reading Adolf Hitler's autobiography Mein Kampf in 1950.
+Rockwell had become radicalized into National Socialism (Nazism) after an initial contact with antisemitic anti-communist figures, and became a neo-Nazi after reading Adolf Hitler's autobiography Mein Kampf in 1950.

 After this experience, Rockwell spent several years organizing extreme right-wing political groups; he initially tried to do this in a socially acceptable fashion, but came to see this as a failure as it did not attract an extreme enough audience.
 He eventually decided to go public with his antisemitism, and made more extreme and explicit political efforts.
-When Rockwell's supporters were implicated in the Hebrew Benevolent Congregation Temple bombing, it caused a backlash against him, and Rockwell's wife and family cut ties with him.
+When Rockwell's supporters were implicated in the Hebrew Benevolent Congregation Temple bombing in 1958, it caused a backlash against him, and Rockwell's wife and family cut ties with him.
 Now miserable, Rockwell had a Nazi "religious experience" and committed to overt, explicit advocacy of Nazism.
 In October 1959, Rockwell founded the American Nazi Party.
+Its headquarters were established at 928 North Randolph Street in Arlington, which also became Rockwell's home, and a nearby farmhouse served as a barracks for its members.